Beyond the Bottle: Why Your Seb Derm Treatment Fails (And What Actually Fixes It)

 Some scalps respond aggressively, even to minor triggers. - Hormonal Signaling

-Low zinc or vitamin D levels quietly slow down repair processes. - Genetic Factors
+Low zinc or vitamin D levels quietly slow down repair processes.
+Slow healing and constant relapses sometimes point toward missing nutritional support underneath the surface.
+A hidden seborrheic dermatitis vitamin deficiency can quietly weaken repair processes for months. - Genetic Factors

 Some people start with a naturally weaker barrier structure.